mikejonestechno/investment-analytics/pages/tsla-prices.md

-> ℹ Given the relatively short history, the data suggests reasonable confidence using a baseline long term performance of 18.75% with some uncertainty or risk that TSLA may have bursts of extreme growth with periods of volatility for several years at a time.
+> ℹ Given the relatively short history, the data suggests reasonable confidence using a baseline long term performance 16% - 18% with some uncertainty or risk that TSLA may have bursts of extreme growth with periods of volatility for several years at a time.
 Note this does not take inflation into consideration.